Aliases for PIGM Gene

 PIGM (Phosphatidylinositol Glycan Anchor Biosynthesis Class M) is a Protein Coding gene.
-Diseases associated with PIGM include Glycosylphosphatidylinositol Deficiency and Hypercoagulability Syndrome Due To Glycosylphosphatidylinositol Deficiency.
-Among its related pathways are Post-translational modification- synthesis of GPI-anchored proteins and Metabolism.
+Diseases associated with PIGM include Glycosylphosphatidylinositol Deficiency.
+Among its related pathways are Transport to the Golgi and subsequent modification and Post-translational modification- synthesis of GPI-anchored proteins.
 GO annotations related to this gene include transferase activity, transferring hexosyl groups and mannosyltransferase activity.

 UniProtKB/Swiss-Prot for PIGM Gene